jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Automating the upload of files and the data preparation has solved a critical problem of the solution that the team was building.
 Furthermore, it opens the door to tackle the issues in near real-time, saving costs, time and enhancing the quality of the product that will arrive to the customers.

+Using Azure solved many concerns of the IT Department:
+* Security: no information about the storage is set at device level, we have a secure channel communication and the ability to use certificates
+* Scalability: IoT Hub scales to millions of devices
+* Bandwidth limits: the files are compressed before sending them through the wire and uncompressed on arrival
+* Use of the existing hardware, we only deployed a small Windows Service inside the control PC
+* External sensors: adding sensors it's easy and the information can be sent in real-time